-President has been a part of canal history for over 100 years as both a working boat and a restored steamer, click the headings below and delve into President’s Story and learn more about this historic vessel.
+President has been a part of canal history for over 100 years as both a working boat and a restored steamer. click the headings below and delve into President’s history and learn more about this historic vessel.

 Most cargoes were valuable ones such as spices, tea, wool, cheese, soap, sugar, wheat, barrels of beer and spirits, tinned goods and even bedsteads and bicycles.

 The specially developed compound steam engine and coke fired boiler took up much valuable cargo space.
 Steamers could carry only 18 tons compared to over 25 tons in a horse drawn boat.

 In 1925, President had boiler and engine replaced by a 15 horse power Bolinder diesel engine and returned to the FMC fleet as a Motor Boat with carrying capacity increased by nearly 8 tons and the newly introduced colour scheme of red, yellow and green.

 New routes and cargoes took President to Ellesmere Port, Liverpool and Manchester before she was sold in 1946 to the Walsall based coal carrier Ernest Thomas.